ibm-cloud-docs/power-iaas/creating-ssh-key.md

 You can use the `ssh-keygen` tool to generate SSH keys.
 To generate an SSH key, complete the following steps:

 1. Ensure that you have the proper account permissions and device access.
-Only the account owner, or a user with the Manage Users classic infrastructure permission, can adjust the permissions.
-For more information, see [Service access roles](TBD).
+Only the account owner, or a user with the `Manager` service access role, can generate SSH keys.
+For more information, see [Service access roles](/docs/power-iaas?topic=power-iaas-managing-resources-and-users#service-access-roles).
 2. Run the `ssh-keygen` command in your on-premises workstation.
 The following example generates a standard 2048-bit RSA key.
 The command prompts you for the location to store the key (default is $HOME/.ssh/) as well as a passphrase to secure the SSH key.

 ```text